ga4gh-discovery/data-connect/hugo/content/docs/getting-started/provision-data.md

 This example was shown as a demo during the 2020 GA4GH Plenary.
 This app will run a reference Search implementation on docker and use a Presto instance hosted by DNAstack as the data source.

-You’ll need docker set up on your system to run the Spring app, and you’ll need to have one of the client libraries installed from the [Introduction Section](/docs/getting-started/).
+You’ll need docker set up on your system to run the Spring app, and you’ll need to have one of the client libraries installed from the [Installing Clients Section](/docs/getting-started/clients/).

 Further information about this example can be found [here](/docs/use-exisitng-data/using-preso/doc/).
 {divider}